Blockchain Governance? Just DAO It!

 Simply put, a blockchain is an accounting ledger that tracks something of value.
 This ledger is hosted on many computers in a peer-to-peer network.
 There is no one central server running a blockchain.
 And critically, there is no one person who has full control of it.
 Rather, it’s a global, decentralized database distributed across computer systems that tracks the exchange of value—represented by the token, which is considered a scarce resource.
 (There are a finite number of Bitcoin, for instance, which is one reason it’s considered so valuable as an investment tool.)
 Each block in the chain records transactions, and every time a new transaction occurs a record of it is added to every participant’s ledger.
 To change or hack the system, one needs to alter the transaction entries in every participant’s ledger.

 My 10-year-old daughter best describes blockchain: Imagine a student brings a chocolate (the scarce resource) to class (the network).
 She announces (the ledger record) to all in the class that she has a chocolate.
-Every student (the network notes) knows (the ledger record) that she is the owner of the chocolate.
+Every student (the network nodes) knows (the ledger record) that she is the owner of the chocolate.
 This makes it difficult for students to steal the chocolate unless they can brainwash every student into thinking that the chocolate was theirs (hacking the ledger record).

 DAOs aim to be meritocratic, and distributed ledgers are a crucial component of that.
 A token-driven market mechanism defines any one person’s position within the group, which is based on the value they have contributed.
 That value and the corresponding reputation it confers define a person’s status within the community, which gets encoded as tokens on a blockchain.
 No one needs to know or trust anyone else.
 Each organization member has a copy of the exact same data in the form of a distributed ledger.
 If a member’s ledger is altered or corrupted in any way, it will be rejected by the majority of the members in the network.